Native Assets (NFTs/FTs)

 NFT & FT usage on Cardano with Anvil revolves around two primary tasks:

-• Minting tokens by specifying them in the mint array (plus a reference policy script if needed).
+• Minting tokens by specifying them in the mint array (plus a reference native script if needed).

 • Transferring tokens by listing them in outputs[].assets[].